 A party who is able to compromise the security measures protecting the data center facilities we operate or any of the data stored in such data center facilities could misappropriate our or our customers' proprietary information or cause interruptions or malfunctions in our operations.
 As we provide assurances to our customers that we provide the highest level of security, such a compromise could be particularly harmful to our brand and reputation.
 We may be required to expend significant capital and resources to protect against such threats or to alleviate problems caused by breaches in security.
 In addition, as we continue expanding our service offerings in managed cloud services, including direct private connection to major cloud platforms and the provision of cloud infrastructure, we will face greater risks from potential attacks because the provision of cloud-related services will increase the flow of Internet user data through the data center facilities we operate and create broader public access to our system.
-As techniques used to breach security measures in a timely manner or, if and when implemented, we may not be certain whether these measures could be circumvented.
+As techniques used to breach security change frequently and are often not recognized until launched against a target, we may not be able to implement new security measures in a timely manner or, if and when implemented, we may not be certain whether these measures could be circumvented.
 Any breaches that may occur could expose us to increased risk of lawsuits, regulatory penalties, loss of existing or potential customers, harm to our reputation and increases in our security costs, which could have a material adverse effect on our financial condition and results of operations.